Character education: Experimentation

+Religious perspectives

+The Second Vatican Council in 1965 issued a Declaration on Christian Education which reiterated the teaching of the Catholic Church on the right to education, adding that moral education was a key aspect of this right:

+Children and young people have a right to be motivated to appraise moral values with a right conscience, to embrace them with a personal adherence, together with a deeper knowledge and love of God.

-Character education movement of the 1980s
+The character education movement of the 1980s

 The impetus and energy behind the return of a more didactic character education to American schools did not come from within the educational community.
 It continues to be fueled by desire from conservative and religious segments of the population for traditionally orderly schools where conformity to "standards" of behavior and good habits are stressed.
 State and national politicians, as well as local school districts, lobbied by character education organizations, have responded by supporting this sentiment.
 During his presidency, Bill Clinton hosted five conferences on character education.
 President George W. Bush expanded on the programs of the previous administration and made character education a major focus of his educational reform agenda.

 21st century developments

-Grit is defined as perseverance and commitment to long-term goals.
+Grit may be defined as perseverance and commitment to long-term goals.
 It is a character attribute associated with University of Pennsylvania professor Angela Duckworth who wrote about her research in a best-selling book and promoted it on a widely watched Ted Talks video.
 Initially, lauded as a breakthrough discovery of the "key character ingredient" to success and performance, it soon came under wide criticism and has been exposed, like other character interventions, as suspect as a character construct, and where attempts have been made to implement it in school programs, shows no more than a weak effect, if any.
 Moreover, the original data was misinterpreted by Duckworth.
 Additionally, the construct of grit ability ignores the positive socio-economic pre-requisites necessary to deploy it.